 It is common to experience pain after surgery.
 Depending on your procedure, your pain can range from minimal to severe.
 Responses to pain and discomfort vary from person to person.
-At UPMC Pinnacle, we will partner with you to set safe comfort goals to responsibly minimize your pain and discomfort.
+At UPMC in Central Pa., we will partner with you to set safe comfort goals to responsibly minimize your pain and discomfort.

 To do so, we will gather some information from you in the pre-op area.
 Some questions you may be asked include:

 - Related to your scheduled procedure?

 - Where do you place your pain?

 - What level do you consider tolerable/goal?

 - What do you do for this pain currently?
 Medications | Ice/heat | Positioning/elevation | Other

 Opioids for Acute Pain What You Need to Know